Home » London » London Dungeon tickets

 Tower Warden

-Once in The Tower of London, you meet the Tower Warden and find out what kind of traitor you are.
+Once in The Tower of London, you meet the Tower Warden and discover what kind of traitor you are.

 He will also check the heads of your group and tell you whose head is perfect for chopping and who will be better off boiling in hot water.